Hackership/blog.hackership.org/_posts/2015-05-10-dancing-git.md

 Take Git for example.
 Most of us know how to use Git for day-to-day version control.
 But, **how well do you really understand Git?** What exactly goes on under the hood?
 And how would you explain that to someone else, without them getting utterly confused?

-Hackership Coach [Carl Crowder](http://community.hackership.org/users/carlio) was tasked with untangling this complex system and creating a workshop that clearly explains the inner workings of Git to our learners.
+Hackership Coach [Carl Crowder](http://community.hackership.org/users/carlio) was tasked with untangling this complex system and creating a workshop that clearly explains the **inner workings of Git** to our learners.
 He came up with a highly interactive approach and one of the most successful workshops during Batch 14-07 in Berlin.
 Inspired by this workshop [Stefan Wille](http://community.hackership.org/users/stefanwille/activity) and I extended Carl's approach during our latest Batch of Hackership in Gran Canaria.
 The resulting workshop yielded better results than we could have ever imagined.

 Now, we would like to share exactly what we did to effectively explain advanced Git to experienced programmers.
-What follows is essentially a how-to guide, helping you to host a similar workshop for your community.
+What follows is essentially **a how-to guide, helping you to host a similar workshop for your community**.
 This guide is meant for people who already understand Git (at a deeper level), but are looking for a new way to teach it to others.

 ## Dancing Git